Is There an Incentive to Further Education Teaching?

 We strongly recommend the Level 3 Award in Education and Training.
 This is just the first step you need in getting qualified in the FE sector.
 It is suitable for anyone teaching or wishing to teach in colleges.
 It is also for those training in industry, business or the public services.

 The AET contains 3 units.
-Which you can do online with distanced learning.
-We have no deadlines and no time constraints.
-However, you’d have the full support from our team!
+Which you can do almost entirely online.
+You will have a whole two years to complete and throughout the entire time, you will have the full support from our team!

 So that’s some FE news, but what should you do now?
 If becoming a teacher in further education is for you, our website holds some really good information!